- Publication 907 - Introductory Material

 Medical expenses are the cost of diagnosis, cure, mitigation, treatment, or prevention of disease, and the costs for treatments affecting any part or function of the body.
 They include the costs of equipment, supplies, diagnostic devices, and transportation for needed medical care and payments for medical insurance.

-You can deduct only the amount of your medical and dental expenses that is more than 10% (7.5% if you or your spouse were born before January 2, 1949) of your adjusted gross income shown on Form 1040, line 38.
+You can deduct only the amount of your medical and dental expenses that is more than 7.5% of your adjusted gross income shown on Form 1040, line 38.

 The following list highlights some of the medical expenses you can include in figuring your medical expense deduction.